 \section{Simulation Results}

-To compare the performance of the PSO based and learning based schemes, we consider an area with a size of $500$m $\times$ $500$m.
-A set of users are uniformly distributed in the system and move based on a random walk mobility model, in which the users select their speeds from the ranges $[v_{\mathrm{min}}, v_{\mathrm{max}}]$ and their movement angles from the ranges $[0, 2\pi]$.
+To compare the performance of the PSO-based and learning-based schemes, we consider an area with a size of $500$m $\times$ $500$m.
+A set of users is uniformly distributed within the system and moves based on a random walk mobility model.
+In this model, users select their speeds from the ranges $[v_{\mathrm{min}}, v_{\mathrm{max}}]$ and their movement angles from the ranges $[0, 2\pi]$.
 Parameters $v_{\mathrm{min}}$ and $v_{\mathrm{max}}$ indicate the minimum and maximum speed of the users, respectively.
-Furthermore, $4$ SBSs are uniformly distributed in the system while they keep a minimum distance of $40$ and $10$ meters from another SBS and a user, respectively.
+Furthermore, $4$ SBSs are uniformly distributed in the system, maintaining a minimum distance of $40$ meters from another SBS and $10$ meters from a user.
 We average our results over $100$ montecarlo simulations.
-To associate the users to the BSs, we consider a policy based on the highest signal strength.
+To associate the users with the BSs, we consider a policy based on the highest signal strength.
 The maximum altitude of UAVs is determined based on the Federal Aviation Administration (FAA) Part 107 rules.
-For backhaul connectivity, we consider a set of LEO satellites, in which they are uniformly distributed in a circular orbit.
+For backhaul connectivity, we consider a set of LEO satellites that are uniformly distributed in a circular orbit.
 Table \ref{t_sim_par} summarizes the main system parameters used in the simulations.
 For the performance comparison, we consider the following schemes in our simulations: